 Short sellers have recently been taking on tech – and not just any tech – big tech.
-Specifically, they have targeted Apple Inc. (NASDAQ:AAPLA), Amazon.com Inc. (NASDAQ:AMZNC)and Alphabet Inc. (NASDAQ:GOOGA).
+Specifically, they have targeted Apple Inc. (NASDAQ:AAPLC), Amazon.com Inc. (NASDAQ:AMZNC)and Alphabet Inc. (NASDAQ:GOOGC).

 Apple As A Target